Tom Heardman

-Tom Heardman (born 12 September 1995) is an English professional footballer who plays as a striker.
+Tom Heardman (born 12 September 1995) is an English professional footballer who played as a striker.

 Career

 Heardman began his career with Newcastle United and joined League Two side Hartlepool United on loan in August 2016.
 He made his professional debut on 27 September 2016 in a 1–1 draw with Luton Town.
 He joined Bury on a season-long loan in July 2017, but returned before the end of August.

 At the end of 2017/18 season, Heardman was released by Newcastle United.